swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/table-properties.PNG)

+In the Freehand Table Properties menu, selec the 'Advanced' tab.
+Under 'Header Columns', enter '1'.
+Click 'Ok'.

 ![](screenshots/table-properties-menu.PNG)

-The table aggregates order data into rows based on month of the year.
+You now have a table aggregates order data into rows based on month of the year.
 The table begins with columns for team and subcolumns for employee.

   ![](screenshots/combined-pivot-table1.PNG)